Obesity in Children

-- Reduce portion sizes.
-Use small plates.
+- Decrease portion sizes.
+Use small plates, no larger than 9 inches in diameter.
 Fill your child's plate half full of fruits and vegetables.
 Do not put serving dishes on the table.
-Do not make your child finish everything on his plate.
+Do not make your child finish everything on his or her plate.

 - Limit soda, sports drinks, and fruit juice.
 These sugary beverages are high in calories.
-Offer your child water as his main beverage.
+Offer your child water as his or her main beverage.

 What activity changes can our family make?

 - Encourage your child to be active for 60 minutes most days of the week.
 Find sports or activities that are fun for your child, such as cycling, swimming, or running.
-Also be active with your child.
+Be active with your child.
 Go for a walk, go bowling, or play at a park.

-- Enforce a regular bedtime.
+- Help your child have a regular sleep schedule.
 Make sure your child gets at least 8 hours of sleep each night.
 Sleep schedules that are not consistent can affect your child's weight.

 What are other things I can do to help my child?

-- Set small goals, and work on 1 or 2 goals at a time.
+- Set small, realistic goals.
 An example of a small goal is to offer fruits and vegetables at every meal.
-Aim for progress, not perfection.

-- Teach your child how to make healthy choices at school and when he is away from home.
-Praise your child when he makes healthy choices.
+- Teach your child how to make healthy choices at school and when he or she is away from home.
+Praise your child when he or she makes healthy choices.
 Do not talk about diets or weight.
 Do not allow teasing in your home.

 - Do not use food to reward or punish your child.
-Reward him with fun activities or social events with friends.
+Reward him or her with fun activities or social events with friends.

 - Try not to bring chips, cookies, and other unhealthy foods into your home.
-Shop for healthy snacks such as fruit, yogurt, nuts, and low-fat cheese.
+Ask your child to help you make healthy choices while grocery shopping.
+Shop for healthy snacks, such as fruit, yogurt, nuts, and low-fat cheese.

-- Your child has signs of gallbladder or liver disease, such as pain in his upper abdomen.
+- Your child has signs of gallbladder or liver disease, such as pain in the upper abdomen.